SreylisData/sql_data_warehouse_project/README.md

-# SQL Data Warehouse/Data Engineering
-Building a modern data warehouse with PostgreSQL, including ETL processes, data modelling, and analytics.

 # Data Warehouse and Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
+Welcome to the **Data Warehouse and Analytics Project** repository!

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases an end-to-end data warehousing and analytics workflow—from constructing a PostgreSQL data warehouse to delivering meaningful insights.
+Built as a portfolio piece, it reflects strong adherence to data engineering and analytics best practices, including ETL development, data modeling, and analytical reporting.

 ---
 ## 🏗️ Data Architecture